mskilab-org/fishHook/README.md

 ## Annotating The FishHook Object
-In order to test each hypothesis against the null, which will be the normal mutational load of the genes.
-To do this we will need to count how many events fall into each target gene.
-We call this process annotation and can be done as follows.
-Note that we use verbose=F so as to limit spam.
+To begin, we will need to count how many events fall into each target region (gene).
+We call this process annotation and it can be done as follows.
+Note that we use verbose=F so as to limit console output.
 This process should take from a few seconds up to a minute.

 ```R